 This course will focus on using moral theories to evaluate ethical issues that principally arise in the practice of medicine.
 Topics will range from beginning-of-life issues to end-of-life issues and may include abortion, cloning, genetic manipulation, the limits of doctor-patient confidentiality, the right of patients to refuse medical treatment for themselves or a dependent, human medical testing, euthanasia, assisted suicide, and the use of life support equipment.

-4324 Philosophy of the Human Sciences (3-3-0) Prerequisite: At least 2 upper division philosophy courses.
-This course will describe the various disciplines that take the human person as their topic, such as history, sociology, political science, and anthropology.
-This course will analyze the subject matter for each of these studies and also philosophy's region of inquiry.
-The course will explore the interrelationships of these studies in order to begin an analysis of the integrations of the social and behavioral sciences as ways of studying human being comprehensively.
-4390 Special Topics in Philosophy (3-3-0) Prerequisite: 3 hours in philosophy or permission of the instructor.
+4390 Special Topics in Philosophy (3-3-0)

+Prerequisite: 3 hours in philosophy or permission of the instructor.
 Selected topics in philosophy.
 Topics may vary from semester to semester.
 Course may be repeated for credit when topics vary.

+PHYS (Physics)

-PHYS (Physics) 1107 General Physics Laboratory I (1-0-3) Prerequisite: Credit or enrollment in PHYS 1307.
+1107 General Physics Laboratory I (1-0-3)

+Prerequisite: Credit or enrollment in PHYS 1307.

 Laboratory fee required: \$17.

 Topics include mechanics, bulk properties of matter, heat and waves.

-(PHYS 1101)

-1108 General Physics Laboratory II (1-0-3)

-Prerequisite: Credit or enrollment in PHYS 1308.
+(PHYS 1101) 1108 General Physics Laboratory II (1-0-3) Prerequisite: Credit or enrollment in PHYS 1308.
 Laboratory fee required: \$17.